-In addition, the directors have agreed to transfer €2.7m of fundraising income to the capital development reserve to assist with ensuring sufficient Hospice funds will be available for the new hospice in Galway.
+The directors of the Foundation have reviewed the organisation's needs to generate free reserves in accordance with best practice.
+The directors have agreed to transfer €2m of fundraising income to the capital development reserve to assist with ensuring sufficient Hospice funds will be available for the new hospice in Galway.

-Future Developments
+Other Developments